-Unlike the tepid 1974 film version of The Great Gatsby, which contained an effective Robert Redford performance in a stolidly straightforward adaptation co-starring Mia Farrow, the new movie works hard to engage us with Maguire’s easygoing, everyman voiceover narration, visualized in chunks of prose floating off the screen in 3D, suggesting that despite his free visual and aural adaptation, Luhrmann maintains a reverence for Fitzgerald’s text.
+Unlike the tepid 1974 film version, which contained an effective Robert Redford performance in a stolidly straightforward adaptation co-starring Mia Farrow, the new movie works hard to engage us with Maguire’s easygoing, everyman voiceover narration, visualized in chunks of prose floating off the screen in 3D, suggesting that despite his free visual and aural adaptation, Luhrmann maintains a reverence for Fitzgerald’s text.

 The showstoppers in the picture’s first half are fabulously mounted party sequences at the Gatsby estate that play like champagne fizz, corks popping and confetti streaming, Busby Berkley chorus lines in and out of pools, acrobats, more confetti, flamboyant flappers and dancing girls to the tune of Jay-Z (who co-produced) and Beyonce, an anachronistic amalgam of pop culture and culture-culture, vintage and modern, class and tawdriness.
 Did I mention the confetti?
 With a camera swirling above and below and through the festivities (in largely unnecessary 3D), this is cinema as glorious excess, not unlike the later pictures (The Devils, Altered States) of Ken Russell, inspired visual hallucinogens.